News article

 On-board tech

-Cars are loaded with an increasing amount of kit – huge touchscreens, banging sound systems and a plethora of USB chargers to keep your various devices topped up on the go.
-So how does this impact your range?
+Cars are loaded with an increasing amount of kit – huge touchscreens, banging sound systems and a plethora of USB ports to keep your various devices topped up on the go.
+So how does this impact your EV battery range per hour?
 Should you sit in silence and turn off the infotainment screen if you’re running low on juice?

 If things are getting desperate then, potentially, yes.
 An audio system can use 0.3 miles per hour while an infotainment display uses 0.4 miles per hour.
 A USB charger is less of a worry, with a minuscule amount of impact on range – although if you’ve got four or five plugged in, you might start to see an impact.